wrsturgeon/rsmonad/README.md

 ## Syntax

 Rust requires `>>=` to be self-modifying and not to return a value, so `>>=` becomes `>>` and `return` (keyword) becomes `consume`.
-At the moment, `>>` seems unnecessary in an eager language like Rust, but I could easily be convinced otherwise!
+At the moment, Haskell's `>>` seems unnecessary in an eager language like Rust, but I could easily be convinced otherwise!
 Please let me know if you'd like it implemented.

 ## Examples